-Production zone: The Montecucco DOC zone covers vineyards in the 8 communes listed below, all of which are in the province of Grosseto.
-See also Montecucco Sangiovese DOCG.
+Production zone: The Montecucco DOC and Montecucco Sangiovese DOCG zones cover vineyards in the 8 communes listed below, all of which are in the province of Grosseto.

 Wine quality: In my report for the 2017 Decanter World Wine Awards blind tasting competition (for which I was Tuscany Chair) I wrote ‘Montecucco’s hilly terroir overlooks its neighbour Montalcino from on high.
 Mountain (monte) even features in Montecucco’s name.
 Yet Montecucco’s red wines often taste heavy, thick and flat and as if they were grown in the wheat fields on the plain.
 Time for a stylistic re-think?’